User Interface

 if (sections.length > 0) {

-const lastSectionConnector = lastSection.getConnectors()[0]
+const lastSectionConnector = lastSection.getConnectors()[0]!

 previousSectionConnector = lastSectionConnector